orinuse/kfc-survival-configs/sourcemod/local/l4d2_no_post_jockey_deadstops/README.md

 # Plugin Description
 xes melees's shoves not being cancelled and carrying over to Jockey-ied state, causing immediate deadstops when a ride starts.<br>
 This is a plugin authored by a 3rd party with a license provided; author being SirPlease (or Sir).
-Read both the disclaimer at the repository's main `README.md`, and this plugin's license in the source code for more info.
+Read both the disclaimer at the repository's main `README.md`, and this plugin's license in its source repository for more info.

 ## Source
 Original Author: SirPlease